German Cold Cuts or deli meat is super delicious and I bet this is why you are here!

 Some of the most common sausage recipes include mace, nutmeg, cardamom, lemon zest, mustard seeds, garlic, coriander, parsley, vanilla, ginger, allspice, marjoram, thyme, rosemary, black pepper, white pepper or green pepper, and salt to the meat ingredients.

-Honey and chopped onion can also be added, which for example is commonly done with the Leberwurst.
+Honey and chopped onion can also be added, which, for example, is commonly done with the Leberwurst.

 The most common Cold cuts are usually raw or brewed, whereas the raw cold cuts can be stored longer.